 Judges will write performance comments on each round of the competition, which will be available at a later time to the candidates.

-The First Prize winner of the VVCC will perform with the Western Illinois University Symphony Orchestra in the November 21, 2013 concert at 7:30 pm, conducted by Dr. Richard Hughey.
+The First Prize winner of the VCC will perform with the Western Illinois University Symphony Orchestra in the September 23, 2016 concert at 7:30 pm, conducted by Dr. Richard Hughey.
 The winner will receive the First Prize of $300.
-Rehearsal(s) with the orchestra will be on Tuesday, November 19, 2013 and the dress rehearsal on Thursday, November 21 at 3:00 pm.
+Rehearsal(s) with the orchestra will be on Tuesday, September 20, 2016 at 3:00 pm and the dress rehearsal on Thursday, September 22, 2016 at 3:00 pm.

 Each competitor must perform with accompaniment.
 Everyone is encouraged to bring his or her own accompanist to the competition.
 WIU can provide a collaborative pianist, however rehearsal time prior to the competition will be quite limited.